How to Become a Licensed Mental Health Counselor (LMHC)

 3. Doctorate in Counseling

-In some cases, moving into a doctorate program in counseling may be more fitting on your journey to become a mental health counselor.
+In some cases, moving into a doctorate program in counseling may be more fitting on your journey to becoming a mental health counselor.
 If you have graduated from another degree field and are seeking to transition into counseling, doctoral programs in counseling could help you successfully fulfill your goal.

 4. Ensure CACREP or APA Accreditation For Your Program